 Every time someone comes to view your home, the first impression is made by what is happening outside of the four walls.
-To assist in giving your home’s showings the initial impact they deserve, here are some inexpensive ways to improve the curb appeal of your Los Angeles house when listing.
+To assist in giving your home’s showings the initial impact they deserve, here are some inexpensive ways to improve the curb appeal of your Riverside house when listing.

 Start with the Fundamentals